 Share Ownership Guidelines for Executive Officers.
 The CNG Committee has established share ownership guidelines for our executive officers.
 According to the guidelines, our CEO and EVPs are required to hold Company shares with a value of 10x salary, while other executive officers are required to hold Company shares with a value of 3x salary.
 Shares received upon vesting must be held until the executive is in compliance with the guideline.
 Unvested restricted shares will count toward satisfaction of the guideline, while unvested performance shares will not count.
-As of December 31, 2019 all named executive officers, with the exception of Mr. Bazos, are in compliance with the guidelines.
-As Mr. Bazos has joined the Company during 2019, he will be required to hold shares received upon vesting of any past and future equity awards until he is in compliance with the guidelines.
+As of December 31, 2020, all NEOs were in compliance with the guidelines.